cravingsleep/nvim/readme.md

 The actual work for communicating with the LSP and reporting the diagnostics is done by the built-int `vim.lsp`.

+The UI for showing LSP definition and references is handled by [glance](https://github.com/DNLHC/glance.nvim).
+This shows up as a detached window with the files on the left and a preview window on the right.

 See the [keymaps](./keymap.md#lsp)

 ### Formatting